usds/medicaid-renewals-playbook/ex-parte-renewals/individual-vs-household.md

 ## Description

 Medicaid determinations should be made at the _individual_ level, meaning that individuals within the same household may have different determination statuses.
-Unfortunately, many states determine eligibility at the household level, meaning individuals who may be eligible are "swept up" in the determination of the household as a whole.
+Unfortunately, many state systems are configured to determine ex parte eligibility at the household level, meaning individuals who may be eligible are "swept up" in the determination of the household as a whole.
+The USDS first identified this defect across several state systems while providing technical assistance, and in August 2023 [CMCS notified](https://www.medicaid.gov/sites/default/files/2023-08/state-ltr-ensuring-renewal-compliance.pdf) all state Medicaid agencies that they needed to urgently identify and fix this defect.
+By September 2023, [29 states](https://www.medicaid.gov/sites/default/files/2023-09/state-asesment-compliance-auto-ren-req.pdf) self-attested to being afflicted by the defect.
+As of October 2023, all of these states are actively working to resolve this issue and have a mitigation plan in place.
+You should speak with your state partners to understand if they need assistance executing on their mitigation plans.

 ## What this looks like

-States were required to self-report this issue to CMS; however, there may be additional symptoms of the issue.

 Some signs this may be happening:
+- The state you are working with has (self-attested)[https://www.medicaid.gov/sites/default/files/2023-09/state-asesment-compliance-auto-ren-req.pdf] to having the issue and has indicated to you that they need help resolving it.
-- Data is only available at the case or account level.
+- Ex parte data is only available at the case or account level.
-- A flag on one person in the case blocks (or excludes) an entire case from moving forward.
+- A flag on one person in the case blocks (or excludes) an entire case from moving forward through ex parte renewal.
-- A case uses the lowest income threshold available for MAGI determinations.
+- A case uses the lowest income threshold available for MAGI determinations (e.g., applies the adult threshold to children on the case).
 - Mixed cases (MAGI and non-MAGI) are excluded from ex parte.

 ## Potential solutions